 - Diabetes: At least twice a year

 If your levels are unstable, you may need more frequent testing.
-Ask your doctor based on your situation.
+Ask your doctor based on your situation and current range.

 Last Words

-Understanding your A1C test results and how age and symptoms affect them will help you stay ahead of any medical problems.
-Whether your A1C is 25 or 75, paying close attention to your body’s signals and routinely checking your A1C can greatly help in either managing or avoiding diabetes.
+Understanding your A1C test results and how average health changes with time, symptoms, and lifestyle factors can help you stay ahead of any medical problems.
+Observing your body’s cues and regularly tracking your A1C can help you manage or prevent diabetes, despite of your A1C reading.